EduCreative/echo-expedition/README.md

 -   **Offline Support:** Standard lessons are available offline, with progress synced when you reconnect.
 -   **Custom Lesson Generation:** Create your own lessons on any topic you want to practice.
 -   **Voice Commands:** Navigate and control the app with your voice.
+-   **Brand Assets:** A standalone `logo.svg` file is available at the project root for branding and promotional use.

 ## Prerequisites